 There are many methods of birth control to prevent a pregnancy.

 Hormonal birth control methods have hormones that prevent a pregnancy by stopping the ovaries from releasing an egg.

 Non-hormonal birth control

 Natural methods of birth control don't use medicine or devices to prevent pregnancy.
-Instead they prevent a pregnancy by using certain behaviors and/or making observations about the body and menstrual cycle.
+Instead, they prevent a pregnancy by using certain behaviours or making observations about the body and menstrual cycle.
 Natural birth control methods include: